 So it was true what she told me, Kanna thought.
 The Goddess was the pathway out all along.

-Though her snakes writhed with fear at the prospect of descending into the unknown, Kanna neither obeyed them nor suppressed them.
-As she turned and crouched and dropped her bare foot on the first ledge, she offered the serpents the same love that the All-Seeing Eye had given her.
-Some of them accepted it and died, while some of them cowered from the light of Kanna’s presence and hid in the recesses of her mind, but either way she was able to keep them from paralyzing her.
+Her snakes writhed with fear at the unknown below, but Kanna neither obeyed them nor suppressed them.
+As she dropped her bare foot on the first ledge, she offered the serpents the same love that the All-Seeing Eye had given her.
+Some of them accepted this and dissolved, and some of them cowered from the light of Kanna’s presence to tangle themselves deeper into the caverns of her mind, but either way they could not paralyze her anymore.

-When she reached the bottom rung, she could not see or feel anything below her.
+When Kanna reached the bottom rung, she could not see or feel anything below her.
 There was no ground, no wall.